himanshusingh9391/mocktest-assign/README.md

 # React + Vite

+# to login as admin use admin@gmail.com as Email && admin123 as password

+# to login as user use user@gmail.com as Email && user123 as password

+# to run use npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: